mialsu/serie-a-ml-project/README.md

 ## Data preprocessing

-First step is to preprocess the data so that it could be comsumed by various ML algorithms.
+First step is to preprocess the data so that it could be consumed by various ML algorithms.
 From the original dataset, columns used are listed below:
 - Date
 - HomeTeam
 - AwayTeam